 Although CR A-660 does not require audits, it recommends that PA/PTAs conduct an internal audit once every year and whenever there is a change in the office of treasurer.
 When a PA/PTA decides to conduct an internal audit, an audit committee must be formed.
 This committee must be selected by the general membership and the majority must be general members.
 Signatories of PA/PTA checks may not serve on or guide the work of an audit committee.
 The regulation recommends that PA/PTAs with over $50,000 in revenue hire a CPA or person with professional expertise in accounting or business to conduct their internal audits.
 This individual cannot be a member of the PA/PTA, a relative of any PA/PTA member, or have any direct or indirect interest in PA/PTA funds.

 Your bylaws should include a provision for conducting internal audits.
-The PA/PTA Bylaws Template includes suggested language about the composition and role of the audit committee, and the structure of the audit process.
+The PA/PTA Bylaws Template, below, includes suggested language about the composition and role of the audit committee, and the structure of the audit process.
 For example, it states that the audit committee, upon completion of its review and investigation, shall prepare a written audit report to be presented to the membership at a general membership meeting, and that this report shall be included for review and discussion during the June transfer of records.